rust-lang/rfcs/text/3301-atomic-memcpy.md

   Since this requires special compiler support, a community crate would have to use (platform specific) inline assembly or (probably technically unsound) hacks like volatile operations.

+- Use a new `MaybeTorn<T>` instead of `MaybeUninit<T>`.

+  `AtomicPerByte` doesn't _have_ to support uninitialized bytes, but it does need a wrapper type to represent potentially torn values.

+  If Rust had a `MaybeTorn<T>`, we could make it possible to load types like `[bool; _]` or even `f32` without any unsafe code, since, for those types, combining bytes from different values always results in a valid value.

+  However, the use cases for this are very limited, it would require a new trait to mark the types for which this is valid, and it makes the API a lot more complicated or verbose to use.

+  Also, such a API for safely handling torn values can be built on top of the proposed API, so we can leave that to a (niche) ecosystem crate.

 # Unresolved questions